khesir/SYSDEV-Fullstack-assessment-submission-backend/README.md

 1. Stage 1 : Basic nodejs application, access `/` endpoint to see the result.
 Navigate  to `index.js` to view the code for this stage.

 2. Stage 2 : Database Connection, navigate to `database.js` to see the implementation for the database to use in the backend.
 3. Stage 3 : Query and Display Data, navigate to routes to see all endpoints, available.
-I have created a user and programming_languages endpoint access it by visiting these endpoints `/user` `/programming_languages`
+I have created a `user` and `programming_languages` endpoint access it, by visiting these endpoints `/user` `/programming_languages`

 ### Run this project